virajp4/gargantua/docs/MVP.md

 - [x] User can log in with Google OAuth
 - [x] User is authorized based on email/ID
 - [x] Protected dashboard is accessible only to authorized users
-- [ ] User can add, view, edit, and delete income
+- [x] User can add, view, edit, and delete income
-- [ ] User can add, view, edit, and delete expenses
+- [x] User can add, view, edit, and delete expenses
-- [ ] User can add, view, edit, and delete wishlist items
+- [x] User can add, view, edit, and delete wishlist items
-- [ ] Dashboard shows current balance and basic stats
+- [x] Dashboard shows current balance and basic stats
-- [ ] Wishlist shows affordability status
+- [x] Wishlist shows affordability status
+- [x] Real-time updates for all transactions

 ### Should Have (P1)

-- [ ] User can filter income/expenses by date range
+- [x] User can filter income/expenses by type, category, and sort
+- [x] User can mark wishlist items as purchased
+- [x] Responsive design works on mobile
 - [ ] User can see spending by category (chart)
 - [ ] User can see income vs expenses trend (chart)
-- [ ] User can mark wishlist items as purchased
-- [ ] Responsive design works on mobile

 ### Nice to Have (P2)